- HOSHINOYA Tokyo

 “Sky-high Morning Kenjutsu Practice” is an activity that is hosted at HOSHINOYA Tokyo, a Japanese ryokan in Otemachi, Tokyo, with the aim to refresh the mind and body through sword training at 160 meters above the ground.
 In this activity, guests will practice our original training routine that combines the movement of swordsmanship and deep breathing in the clear morning air.
 By making large movements of swordsmanship using a wooden sword, muscles of the whole body can be used.
 Furthermore, by performing various swordsmanship movements while being conscious of deep breaths, lung function can be stimulated and enhanced.
 On the rooftop of the high-rise building where this program is held, there is nothing to obstruct the views, and whilst looking afar, guests can wake up under the morning sun.
 Guests can also enjoy the views of Tokyo’s skyline with Tokyo Skytree and Tokyo Tower

 The area of Otemachi, where HOSHINOYA Tokyo is located, is now an office district full of high-rise buildings, but during the Edo period there were many samurai residences since it was close to Edo Castle, which is now known as the Imperial Palace.
 There used to be three main dojo (place of practice) for swordsmen, in the town of Edo called “Edo Sandaidojo” that produced many swordsmen in the last days of the Edo period, and so, swordsmanship training was actively practiced.
-This was developed in the hope that guests would be refreshed by coming into contact with the martial arts that have been practiced since the Edo period at the heliport on the roof of an open high-rise building.
+This was developed in the hope that guests would be refreshed by coming into contact with the martial arts that have been practiced since the Edo period on the roof of an open high-rise building.
 With precautions to the spread of coronavirus, we aim to provide a program that can restore health both physically and mentally during this withcorona era through firm movements of the muscles.

 Characteristics of “Sky-high Morning Kenjutsu Practice”